 The activities identified in the UFSAR supplements are required to be completed in accordance with the implementation schedule for AMPs and commitments appended to the SER.

-There may be additional license conditions that are specific to a issue and contain explicit details regarding required inspection frequencies, analyses, and testing.
+There may be additional license conditions that are specific to a LR issue and contain explicit details regarding required inspection frequencies, analyses, and testing.

 The regulatory commitments for license renewal are listed in the following locations: